aashimawadhwa/Js-projects/word counter/README.md

-word counter using simple javascript function
+word counter using  javascript function